-(Photo courtesy of:) “Velma” has strewn so far from the source material it is almost unrecognizable.
+(Photo courtesy of The Boston Globe) “Velma” has strewn so far from the source material it is almost unrecognizable.

 A few of the hallmarks of recent entertainment media include a constant barrage of remakes and recreations of classic IPs, maturing classic IPs for older audiences, meta fourth-wall breaking comedy and a growing surge of adult animated comedy.
 For an encapsulation of these trends in the absolute worst way possible, look no further than HBO Max’s new Scooby-Doo-less “Scooby-Doo” adaptation “Velma”.

 Charlie Grandy, frequent writer of “Saturday Night Live” and “The Office”, serves as the developer and creator, while Mindy Kaling, writer of “The Office,” “The Mindy Project,” “Never Have I Ever,” and “The Sex Lives of College Girls” and actor in the former two, serves as executive producer and the voice of the titular Velma.
 The main voice cast is rounded out by Glenn Howerton as Fred, Sam Richardson as Norville and Constance Wu as Daphne.

 Throughout the half-hour pilot, “Velma” goes through extensive care to ensure that the lowest common denominator audience cannot miss the slightest detail that happens.
 Characters go through great lengths to explicitly describe their character arcs, the plot beats and the world around them, to a degree that carefully toes the line between being meta and being bad writing.
 Many of these points seem intended to be humorous, but the only jokes that land are unintentional.